 First of all when having a new idea for a product.
 That’s the most obvious one.
-Another good timing to have a design sprint is when you are thinking of adding a new feature to your existing offerings or just incrementally improve your existing offerings.
+Another good time to have a design sprint is when you are thinking of adding a new feature to your existing offerings or just incrementally improving your existing offerings.
 In any case, you should think of running design sprints when you have a really complex problem or just don’t know the answer to your problem.

 When is it a bad time for design sprints?

 Obviously when the above conditions are not met.
-For instance, when you already have a solution or you know where you are heading to then it would not be ideal to run design sprints.
+For instance, when you already have a solution or you know where you are heading then it would not be ideal to run design sprints.
 Just keep in mind that in order to run design sprints you must have done your homework on your users.

 Before the sprint 2 people must be appointed as a) decider and b) facilitator.
-The decider is usually someone with authority (e.g. CEO or stockholders) while a facilitator is someone with experience on sprints.
+The decider is usually someone with authority (e.g. CEO or stockholders) while a facilitator is someone with experience in sprints.
 The sprint team is recommended to be between 5-7 people (ideally 6 experts where product, design, and engineering are most of the time required) but there seems to be a debate on whether design sprints are ideal for smaller teams or even extremely big teams.

 Before starting the sprint, make sure you have lots of sticky notes, dotted paper, highlighters in colors, rulers, etc. Oh, please don’t forget to also bring some water and food, the sessions are not very short.
 If you are running the sprint remotely you can check our latest article for everything you might need.

 Let’s get to the process

-The process consists of 5 steps, which each represents the 5 days of the week (Monday, Tuesday, Wednesday, Thursday, Friday).
+The process consists of 5 steps, which each represents the 5 days of the week (Monday, Tuesday, Wednesday, Thursday, and Friday).
 You could also finish your sprint in 4 days if you employ the “updated version” of the design sprints: design sprints 2.0.
 Check this article for more.
 Please keep in mind that the updated version is not more efficient than its predecessor.
 I’d say it’s more of a variation and about mixing things up.